holographxyz/holograph-protocol/README.md

 - custom smart contract bytecode
 - custom initialization code

-Any additional blockchains that developers want to support can have the same signed data submitted to Factory, allowing for the creation of an identical “Holographed” contract.
+Any additional blockchains that developers want to support can have the same signed data submitted to Factory, allowing for the creation of an identical *Holographed* contract.
 The primary job of Factory is to:

 - allow propagation of exact data across all blockchains